 Aloe vera also has anti-inflammatory, antiviral, antifungal and antibacterial properties.
 Plus, the presence of polysaccharides and antioxidants in this plant helps provide immune-boosting benefits.
 Drinking aloe juice regularly is heart friendly too, because of the presence of B-sitosterol that prevents the cholesterol absorption in the system and aids in the lowering of triglyceride levels.
 Aloe vera also has strong laxative properties that work wonders when you are suffering from constipation.

 Well, that was all about the physical properties of this incredible plant.
-Keep reading to know the health benefits and process of making the aloe vera juice.
+Keep reading to know the health benefits and process of how to make aloe vera gel.

-The Best Way To Prepare Aloe Vera Juice At Home
+The Best Way To Prepare Homemade Aloe Vera Juice

 Now that you’ve identified the numerous health benefits of aloe vera, it’s time to know how to make aloe vera juice on your own.
 Homemade juice ensures the presence of all the essential nutrients, which are often lost in the commercialisation process.
 What’s more, it helps in extending the shelf life of the product.
-This is how you can make your own aloe vera juice at home:
+This is how to prepare aloe vera juice at home yourself:

 What You Need